Summary

 Enable Cowork in the Claude Desktop App

-- Download Claude Desktop — If you do not already have it, download the Claude desktop application from claude.ai.
+- Download Claude Desktop.
+If it is not already installed, the Claude desktop application should be downloaded from claude.ai.
 It is available for macOS and Windows.

-- Subscribe to a paid plan — Cowork requires at least a Pro subscription ($20/month).
-Log into your Claude account and upgrade if needed.
+- Subscribe to a paid plan.
+Cowork requires at least a Pro subscription ($20 per month).
+Log into the Claude account and upgrade if necessary.

-- Enable Cowork — Open the Claude desktop app, go to Settings, and look for the Cowork section.
+- Enable Cowork.
+Open the Claude desktop application, navigate to Settings, and locate the Cowork section.
 Toggle it on.
-You may need to grant additional permissions for local file access and computer use.
+Additional permissions for local file access and computer use may be required.

-- Grant permissions — Cowork will request permissions to access your filesystem, screen, and any integrations you want to use.
-Review these carefully and enable the ones relevant to your workflow.
+- Grant permissions.
+Cowork will request permissions to access the filesystem, the screen, and any integrations to be used.
+These should be reviewed carefully, and only the relevant ones should be enabled.

 Task: "Read the PDF files in my Documents/Reports folder,